RWDC Industries is a new startup hoping to become a bioplastics giant in Athens, Ga. – TechCrunch

 RWDC can already make about 5,000 tons of PHA and expects to grow its capacity to make half a million tons of material, but that barely scratches the surface of available capacity for traditional plastics.
 “For the next decade we’re going to be in a mad scramble to grow production capacity because we’re going to be behind the demand curve,” said Carraway.

 Industry observers have seen this story before.
 Because the new material Carraway is talking about isn’t actually all that new.
-For at least the past twenty years companies have been working on ways to cheaply manufacture polyhydroxyalkanoates (PHAs).
-The material is produced by the fermentation of oil or sugars and serve as a replacement for the chemicals that are made from cracking ethane (a product of oil processing) to make plastic.
+For at least the past 20 years companies have been working on ways to cheaply manufacture polyhydroxyalkanoates (PHAs).
+The material is produced by the fermentation of oil or sugars and serves as a replacement for the chemicals that are made from cracking ethane (a product of oil processing) to make plastic.

 However, as concerns continue to mount over the environmental degradation caused by plastic pollutants and the contributions the plastics industry makes to emissions causing global climate change, the push for replacing plastics with more sustainable products has gained momentum.

-Regulations in Europe will ban many single use plastic products next year forcing companies to build out their supply of bioplastic alternatives or abandon the use of plastics altogether.
+Regulations in Europe will ban many single-use plastic products next year, forcing companies to build out their supply of bioplastic alternatives or abandon the use of plastics altogether.

 Market moves like these have the potential to spur the bioplastics industry and shift production into high gear.
-Carraway said demand hasn’t been effected by the collapse of oil prices which has driven down the costs of chemicals and plastics.
+Carraway said demand hasn’t been effected by the collapse of oil prices, which has driven down the costs of chemicals and plastics.

 “Even though our materials are initially more expensive… the amount that they cost over the commodities in normal circumstances isn’t that much,” Carraway said.
 “Every customer we’re working with has asked us to speed up and give them more.
 No one has said we want to slow down or scale back or change our plans.”